Assistant Professor, School of Biomedical Engineering

 |Microtechnologies for Molecular Analysis and Diagnostics: ATPS biopatterning and other microscale technologies will be used to develop various tools for research applications, as well as for use in robust clinical diagnostic platforms with potential for point of care applications.|

-A complete publication list with full text manuscripts and supplementary materials is available on the Frampton Lab publications page
+A complete publication list is available on the Frampton Lab publications page

 * Denotes equal contribution